-For Medicaid eligibility for long-term care, an applicant must have income and assets under a specified amount (as well as have a need for long-term care).
+For Medicaid eligibility for long-term care, an applicant must have income and assets under a specified amount (as well as have a functional need for long-term care).
 If the applicant’s income or countable assets exceed Medicaid’s financial limits in their state, it is possible to become eligible by “spending down” one’s income or assets to the point where they become financially eligible.
-However, there are many Medicaid spend down rules about how one can legally spend down their financial resources and if these rules are violated, the applicant will be denied Medicaid.
+However, there are many Medicaid spend down rules about how one can legally spend down their financial resources, and if these rules are violated, the applicant will be denied Medicaid.

 Asset Spend Down

 An applicant must have assets, also called resources, under a certain amount to qualify for Medicaid.
 However, being over the asset limit does not mean one cannot qualify for Medicaid benefits.
 When considering one’s assets, it’s important to be aware that some assets are exempt, or said another way, not counted towards the asset limit.
 (Further detail is below under Countable Assets and Non-Countable Assets).
 If one is over the asset limit after considering all non-countable assets, one will have to “spend down” assets in order to meet Medicaid’s asset limit.
 That said, one needs to proceed with caution when doing so.
 Medicaid has a look-back period in which all past transfers are reviewed.
 If one has gifted assets or sold them under fair market value during this timeframe, a period of Medicaid ineligibility will ensue.

 Income Spend Down